trinodb/trino/docs/src/main/sphinx/security/inspect-jks.md

 keystore `.jks` files.

 The keystore file itself is always password-protected.
-The keystore file can have more than one key in the the same file, each addressed by its **alias** name.
+The keystore file can have more than one key in the same file, each addressed by its **alias** name.

 If you receive a keystore file from your site's network admin group, verify that